GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/bigquery_sensitive_data/README.md

-# BigQuery Submodule Example
+# bigquery_sensitive_data Submodule Example

-This example illustrates how to use the `bigquery secured-data-warehouse` submodule.
+This example illustrates how to use the `bigquery_sensitive_data` submodule.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs